 Nowadays, every post you decide to share with the world can be shared in multiple channels.
 Post an Instagram picture and in just one second you can have it pop up on Twitter, Facebook, Tumblr and Flickr.
 Social media publishing tools like HootSuite and Sprout can help you more effectively post throughout multiple channels using a single, convenient platform.
 The more channels you share your story, the more people will hear it, and the more reach you’ll have.
 Bingo.

 Social media is the pinnacle of advertising, and will only continue to become more so in the future.
 Take into consideration the above tricks, and elevate your brand.
 It’s as simple as that.
-Or hire an expert to do it — specifically an agency based out of Kansas and Missouri, with an orange logo, experienced advertisers and old lovers who may or may not live in Wisconsin.
+Or hire an expert to do it — specifically an agency based out of Wichita and St. Louis, with an orange logo, experienced advertisers and old lovers who may or may not live in Wisconsin.
 Because the goal of social media advertising is the same as America’s Dairyland’s — you want people to “Stay Just a Little Bit Longer.”